bhrnjica/daany/README.md

 //prepare data for ML
 var dataPipeline = PrepareIrisData(mlContext);
 ```
 Use datapipeline and trainSet and train and build the model.
-Algorthm selection and training process is implemented in the ```Train``` method.:
+Algorithm selection and training process is implemented in the ```Train``` method.:
 ```csharp
 //train and build the model
 var model = Train(mlContext, dataPipeline, trainData);
 ```
 ### Model Evaluation
-Once we have trained model, we can evaluate the model how it predicts the Isir flower from the test set:
+Once we have trained model, we can evaluate the model how it predicts the Iris flower from the test set:
 ```csharp
 //evaluate test set
 var testPrediction = model.Transform(testData);